 Flea control and prevention.

-Flea infestation can cause a lot of problems for your pet and actually to owners as well.
+Flea infestations can cause a lot of problems for your pet and to owners as well.
 Adult fleas bite pets and humans causing itching and in some pets severe allergic dermatitis.
-Your pet
+Your pet will

-will scratch and bite itself which can cause development of bacterial skin infection. read more
+scratch and bite itself which can cause development of a bacterial skin infection. read more

-We highly recommend microchiping your pet which is the best way of permanently identifying of your pet. read more
+We highly recommend microchipping, which is the best way of permanently identifying your pet. read more